HuskyChaos/writeup-b3dr0ck/README.md

 ![nmap-scan-2](./nmap-scan-2.png)

-we see 4 open ports and a certificate. we don't know what to do with the certificate yet so let's just save it in a .cert file for later use
+we see 4 open ports and a certificate.
+we don't know what to do with the certificate yet so let's just save it in a .cert file for later use.